mbodm/cdis/README.md

 That said, even when i (fictionally) would stick to the NET8 route (see [section](#why-net-framework-48) above), it would be also very simple, to make `cdis.exe` running on older Windows versions.
 Knowing myself, i would not offer published binaries for that Windows versions, ready-to-download, on the [Releases](https://github.com/mbodm/cdis/releases) page, out of the box.
 I would be just too lazy to do this by myself, for sure. 😄 Cause the target audience is just not that huge, in my opinion.
 But nonetheless, it would be also rather easy to do this on your own: You would just need to download the source and compile it as _framework-dependent_, instead of _self-contained_.
 Then you could install the separate .NET 8.0 or .NET 6.0 runtime on Windows 7/8 and `cdis.exe` runs like a charm.
 You can find more information [here](https://learn.microsoft.com/en-us/dotnet/core/install/windows#windows-7--81--server-2012).

 In short: Regardless what, it's super easy to make `cdis.exe` running on many older Windows platforms.

-### Fine, anything else?

-A suggestion or "_How to switch the input source, by using the keyboard?_" (this is how i personally use the tool):

-Since `cdis.exe` is a CLI tool, you can use it in scripts or shortcuts.
-Personally, i created 2 different `cdis.exe --set [NUMBER]` Windows Desktop shortcuts (".lnk" files).
-One for each of my other 2 computers.
-For each Windows Desktop shortcut i defined a keyboard hotkey (right-click and select "Properties").
-In example something like "SHIFT+ALT+RIGHTARROW".
-This way you just need to press those keys on your keyboard, to quickly switch to another computer.
-Hint: You can also pin Windows Desktop shortcuts to "Start" or the Windows TaskBar.

-The only downside of this "trick" is: Sometimes Windows adds a small delay (1-2 seconds), when using the keyboard hotkey.
-You can read this [superuser blogpost](https://superuser.com/questions/426947/slow-windows-desktop-keyboard-shortcuts) to see why and which solutions exist.

 #### Have fun.